 The exchange notes are senior in right of payment to the 2005 Convertible Notes and rank equally in right of payment to the 2005 Senior Notes.
 However, the 2005 Convertible Notes will mature on July 15, 2012, four years before the maturity of the exchange notes and the 2005 Senior Notes will mature on June 15, 2013, three years before the maturity of the exchange notes.
 Therefore, we will repay the holders of the 2005 Notes, combined, \$350.0 million before we are required to repay principal of the exchange notes at maturity.
 In addition, we may be required to pay substantial amounts in cash to holders of the 2005 Convertible Notes prior to their stated maturity at the time of conversion.
 The indentures governing the exchange notes and the 2005 Senior Notes generally allow for these payments, and our amended and restated senior secured credit facility permits these payments in some, but not all, circumstances.
 See "Description of Other Indebtedness."
 However, payments of the 2005 Convertible Notes upon conversion could be construed to be a prepayment of principal on subordinated debt, and our existing and future senior debt may prohibit us from making those payments, or may restrict our ability to do so by requiring that we satisfy certain covenants relating to the making of restricted payments.
 If we are unable to pay the conversion consideration, we could seek consent from our senior creditors to make the payment.
 If we are unable to obtain their consent, we could attempt to refinance the debt.
-If we were unable to obtain consent or refinance the debt, we would be prohibited from paying the cash portion of the conversion consideration, in which case we would have an event of default under the indenture governing the 2005 Convertible Notes.
-An event of default under the 2005 Convertible Note indenture most likely would constitute an event of default under the indentures governing the exchange notes and the 2005 Senior Notes and under our amended and restated senior secured credit facility.
+If we were unable to obtain consent or refinance the debt, we would be prohibited from paying the cash portion of the 2005 Convertible Notes indenture most likely would constitute an event of default under the indentures governing the exchange notes and the 2005 Senior Notes and under our amended and restated senior secured credit facility.